Marionettes of the Democratic Party

 And if you thought Comey

+was out of hand and an aberration, then you got McCabe and on and on.
 So what I'm getting at is that it was the culture, the grassroots culture that is inculcated.

 It's institutionalized.

+It says, I'm going to be a good little FBI agent.
 And whatever the doctrine is of the moment, I'm going to performance art and virtue signal

-And that, therefore, I'll get a little merit badge from the FBI.
+because of the perceived left-wing drift of the country.
+And that, therefore, I'll get a little merit badge from the FBI

-agent association and that will help my promotion because that's what I'm trying to be.
+agent association, and that will help my promotion because that's what I'm trying to be.

-And if I have to to really embarrass somebody like Peter Navarro or John Eastman or James O'Keeve, I will really kind of put a little flourish on it, maybe some spice and dessert to make it really look bad.
+And if I have to really embarrass somebody like Peter Navarro or John Eastman or James O'Keeve, I will really kind of put a little flourish on it, maybe some spice and dessert to make it really look bad.

 An extra little black limo shows up, more body armor, a couple of extra AR-15s, whatever it takes, so that I can really show everybody.

 that I don't like these quote-unquote, quote, white racist, proud boy types, chew on and all that.
+That's what they, and so it's a culture.

-That's why I think it really, I think most people are right that are critical of the FBI, given serial sexual harassment that was, I mean, if you think about it, Jack, very quickly, what are they not capable of?
+That's why I think it really, I think most people are right that are critical of the FBI given serial sexual harassment that was, I mean, if you think about it, Jack, very quickly, what are they not capable of?

 Ask everybody that.

 What are they not capable of?
+Are they not capable of doctoring

+an affidavit, forging it?
 Yes, they're capable of that.

-Are they not capable of taking a dossier that they have just known was false, known to the degree they're willing to pay a complete fraudster from Britain $1 million if he can just prove one fact and he cannot, and yet they took that fake thing they knew was fake to deceive a FISA judge so they could destroy a U.S.
+Are they not capable of taking a dossier that they have just known known was false, known to the degree they're willing to pay a complete fraudster from Britain $1 million if he can just prove one fact and he cannot, and yet they took that fake thing they knew was fake to deceive a FISA judge so they could destroy a U.S.

 citizen like Carter Page?